nishittated/OnlineElectionVotingSystem/README.md

 * <a href="https://www.facebook.com/nishit.tated/">Facebook</a>

 # Contributing to OnlineElectionVotingSystem
+* All pull requests are welcome, make sure to follow the <a href=https://github.com/nishittated/OnlineElectionVotingSystem/ blob/master/CONTRIBUTING.md">contribution guidelines </a>when you submit pull request.

-* All pull requests are welcome, make sure to follow the <a href=https://github.com/nishittated/OnlineElectionVotingSystem/blob/master/CONTRIBUTING.md">contribution guidelines </a>when you submit pull request.
+* All pull requests are welcome, make sure to follow the <a href="https://github.com/nishittated/Sec-Tools/blob/master/CONTRIBUTING.MD">contribution guidelines </a>when you submit pull request.